Ada-Developers-Academy/daily-curriculum/student_handbook.md

 ### You are not here to learn how to make websites, you are here to learn how to teach your self technology ideas, concepts, and practices.
 **Learning is the most important part of Software**

-We are all here to learn, including myself and the TA's.
+We are all here to learn, including instructors and the TA's.

 As you know technology changes very quickly, getting really good a specific technology is near useless.
 But, learning how to learn new technologies is the most powerful tool you can have.